 In addition, plans to eliminate the multi-room "member experience" presentations by live actors and plans to remove historic murals inside the temple were announced.

 In the days after the announcement, thousands of members signed a petition, "Save the Manti Temple Murals" to ask church leadership to reconsider their decision.
 They said the murals are meaningful to the community and decedents of the artists.

 President Russell M. Nelson said in his recorded address on Saturday that the murals will stay where they are located now.

 “As we have continued to seek the direction of the Lord on this matter,” President Nelson said in his recorded address.
 “We have been impressed to modify our earlier plans for the Manti Utah Temple so that the pioneer craftmanship, artwork and character will be preserved, including the painted murals loved by so many.
 We will leave those murals where they are located now — inside the Manti Utah Temple.”

-In addition to renovation modifications, leaders announced a new temple will be constructed in Ephraim Utah, which is less then ten miles away from the Manti Temple.
+In addition to renovation modifications, leaders announced a new temple will be constructed in Ephraim Utah, which is less than 10 miles away from the Manti Temple.

 Temple Department Executive Director Elder Kevin R. Duncan said in the meeting, “We are especially thrilled that, similar to students who attend other colleges and universities, students who attend Snow College will now have an easily accessible temple in which to serve and worship.”

 The new temple will be similar in size to the Brigham City Utah Temple, which is about 36,000 square feet.
 It will have four 30-seat endowment rooms, three sealing rooms and one baptismal font.